anthonybruno/cool-api/README.md

 ### Using the Authorization Code to get an Access Token and the Refresh Token

-- In the root of the repository, run the following script with the code you copied from the URL.
-- `npx tsx refreshToken.ts`
+- In the root of the repository, run the following script: `npx tsx refreshToken.ts`
 - This will ask for a permanent refresh token that we can use to make subsequent requests to the API and never have to worry about logging in again.
-- Copy the refresh token that was emitted to the console into the `.env` file.
+- Copy the `REFRESH_TOKEN` that was emitted to the console into the `.env` file.

 ### Get a weather key